Deadlines & Upcoming Dates

 If you would like to compare time zones, please visit this website.

-A: Lightning sessions will be comprised of a series of 12-18 prerecorded talks that are no longer than 5 minutes each.
-Speakers will be expected to be online during their entire assiged session to answer questions about through the Q&A function.
+A: Lightning sessions will be comprised of a series of 8-12 prerecorded talks that are strictly between 4:30 and 5:00 long.
+Speakers will be expected to be online during their entire assigned session to answer questions about through the Q&A function.

 A: Lightning talks are strictly time limited and highly formatted.
 Recording allows you to precisely time your talk to fit in this format and for conference staff to make sure it it broadcast without delay following the previous presentation.